lyssadev/yt4-dw/README.md

 # YT4 DW

 ## Description
 YT4 DW is a Python script designed to download YouTube videos with audio in MP4 format.
-It allows users to select the quality and format of the video they wish to download.
 The script is compatible with Termux and Linux environments.

 ## Features
 - Download videos from YouTube with audio.